dmeegan/Rebalance/README.md

 ## 5. Remove Stock from Portfolio

 Oops, I added the wrong stock to my portfolio!
 No worries, Rebalance allows you to remove a stock from your portfolio.
-WHen you remove a stock from your portfolio, the program will automatically adjust your Total Asset values, your current percentages, and your target values accordingly.
+When you remove a stock from your portfolio, the program will automatically adjust your Total Asset values, your current percentages, and your target values accordingly.

 ![Remove Stock from Portfolio](./media/RemoveStock.gif)

 ## Built With
 * [React.js](https://reactjs.org/) - A JavaScript library for building user interfaces
 * [Bootstrap for React](https://react-bootstrap.github.io/) - The most popular front-end framework Rebuilt for React.
-* Javascript (ES6)
+* JavaScript (ES6)
 * HTML5
 * CSS3